 Click the Profile bar, and move mouse cursor to "Editing Software" and then choose "MPEG-2" as the output format.
 The output video will keep the original quality of DVD video and seamlessly fit Sony Movie Studio 13, 12, 11, 10, 9, etc.

 Tip: Video editing functions like Trim, Crop, Effect, Watermark and Subtitles are provided.
-For example, if you just want to import a clip from DVD to PowerDirector for editing, you can click to enter Video Editor Windows and then from "Trim" workspace to create a custom clip from a larger scene.
+For example, if you just want to import a clip from DVD to PowerDirector for editing, you can click Edit button to enter Video Editor Windows and then from "Trim" workspace to create a custom clip from a larger scene.
 To adjust the duration of your clip, move the sliders below the screen to the start and end points you want.

 Step 3.
 Start conversion and then add videos to Powerdirector